Ogden Utah Temple

 Dedication: 18–20 January 1972 by Joseph Fielding Smith

-Ordinance Rooms: Six ordinance rooms (stationary) and eleven sealing.
+Ordinance Rooms: Six ordinance rooms (stationary) and nine sealing.

 The Ogden Utah Temple serves as a religious centerpiece to downtown Ogden where it occupies an entire city block on Washington Boulevard (US Highway 89).
 The historic Ogden Tabernacle, completed in 1956, shares the temple block and holds the distinction of being the last tabernacle built by the Church.
 The temple grounds are beautified by large water features, mature trees, and colorful landscaping.

-The Ogden Utah Temple was the first temple dedicated in the state of Utah; the four previous temples were dedicated in Utah Territory over 78 years earlier.
+The Ogden Utah Temple was the first temple dedicated in the state of Utah, as the four previous temples were dedicated in Utah Territory over 78 years earlier.

 The Ogden Utah Temple was the first temple built with six ordinance rooms, allowing sessions to begin every 20 minutes.
 (Only three other temples have six ordinance rooms: the Provo Utah Temple, Jordan River Utah Temple, and Washington D.C.
 Temple.)